dontehightower/websocket-starter-project/README.md

 - The Socket.io library is being used to set up websockets

 - One socket is placed in the front-end(static HTML file), and another is placed in the backend(index.js server file), to set up a socket link between the HTML file each user views to the server

+### Sending Messages to the Client

+### Broadcasting Messages
+- Sends the message to every client except the client that sent the message.